Tumor Evasion and Novel Targets

 Description:

-Using multidisciplinary approaches at different levels, we propose studying tumor changes after treatment to understand how radioimmunotherapy damages tumors and how tumors defend themselves.
-This will allow us to overcome resistance mechanisms in pancreatic cancer and discover new therapeutic targets.
+Using multi-omics techniques, we propose to study the changes that occur in tumors after treatment in order to understand how radioimmunotherapy damages tumors and how tumors defend themselves.
+This will allow us to overcome the resistance mechanisms employed by cancer and to discover new therapeutic targets or combinations that improve the clinical results of current therapies.

 IP: Juan Dubrot